Richard Kind: Film

 Kind had a minor role as Gary Meyers, an archaeologist who translated the symbols on the Stargate prior to James Spader's character's involvement in the 1994 movie Stargate.
 He appeared in the film National Lampoon's Bag Boy in 2007.
-Kind played David's father in the Prime series "Red Oaks."
+Kind played David's father in the Prime series "Red Oaks".

-In 2007, Kind played a short role in the indie film The Visitor as Richard Jenkins's neighbor, Jacob.
+In 2007, Kind played a short role in the indie film The Visitor, as Richard Jenkins's neighbor, Jacob.
 Kind starred in the independent black comedy feature, The Understudy in 2008.
 In 2008, Kind performed the role of Voltaire in the New York City Opera production of Leonard Bernstein's Candide.
 Kind played the major supporting role of Arthur Gopnik in the Coen brothers' dark comedy film A Serious Man.
 He had a small role in Clint Eastwood's Hereafter as Christos Andryo, in 2010.
 In 2011, he played a supporting dramatic role as Mr. Camp in the feature film Fancypants.
 In 2012, he was featured in Divorce Invitation.

 Actor/director George Clooney is a close friend, and was best man at Kind's wedding to Dana Stanley in 1999.
 Kind later went on to play the part of a casting director in Clooney's directorial debut Confessions of a Dangerous Mind.
-Kind also played himself in the short-lived HBO series Unscripted, which Clooney executive produced and directed with Grant Heslov, and played a small role in the film Argo as screenwriter Max Klein, which was produced by both Clooney and Heslov.
-He is set to appear in Ari Aster's horror film Beau Is Afraid (2023).
+Kind also played himself in the short-lived HBO series Unscripted, which Clooney executive produced and directed with Grant Heslov, and played a small role in the film Argo, as screenwriter Max Klein, which was produced by both Clooney and Heslov.
+He also had a supporting role in Ari Aster's horror film Beau Is Afraid (2023).